Teachers should communicate about assessment dates

 Freshman Abby Mccarthy (left), Kaylee Doyle, and Allie Eisenberg are affected by the stress of tests and quizzes.
 They have learned to openly express their anxiety about countless assignments from different classes, but it is not enough.

-by Devyn Ivers, Staff Writer
+by Devyn Ivers, Chief Copy Editor

 With the burden of schoolwork in the back of students minds, the addition of multiple tests falling into a singular day can create more stress and anxiety among us students.
 Most teachers, especially in different subject areas, seem to fail to converse with each other about upcoming quizzes and tests, resulting in pressure and anxiety put onto students.